Honzin/ccs/README.md

 # Crypto Currencies Stocks  - under construction

-Crypto currencies stocks (ccs) is Python package for communication with stocks which is traiding with crypto currencies.
+Crypto currencies stocks (ccs) is Python package for communication with stocks which are traiding with crypto currencies.
 This library has two levels:

 * basic stock's API